Jade-ux/OurTraditions/README.md

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 <span id="existingfeatures"></span>

 ### Existing Features

-1. Register - allows users register so that they can create content and update or delete content they have created.
+1. **Register** - allows users register so that they can create content and update or delete content they have created.

-2. Log in - allows users who have already registered to log in to the site and manage the traditions they have added.
+2. **Log in** - allows users who have already registered to log in to the site and manage the traditions they have added.
 (Also allows them to vote on other traditions)

-3. Add tradition - allows logged in users to add new traditions
+3. **Add tradition** - allows logged in users to add new traditions

-4. File upload - allows logged in users to add images to illustrate their traditions by uploading an image.
+4. **The file upload feature** allows logged in users to add images to illustrate their traditions by uploading an image.
 The uploaded image is stored on Amazon AWS and the link retrieved and added to the image element.

-5. Choose an image - allows users to choose from a library of available images already uploaded and available on the site, in cases where they do not have their own image to upload.
-Only images relevant to teh category the user has chosen will show as available in order to provide the most relevant choices to the user.

-6. Edit - Allows a logged in user to edit any of the details of a tradition she has created by clicking the 'Edit' button on the tradition card and then changing the details.
+5. **The edit tradition feature** allows a logged in user to edit any of the details of a tradition she has created by clicking the 'Edit' button on the tradition card and then changing the details.

-7. **Country field** allows users to choose which country they are in when adding a tradition.
+6. **Country field** allows users to choose which country they are in when adding a tradition.
 This will allow users to see which traditions exist in each country.

 7. **The delete feature** allows a logged in user to delete any of the traditions she has created by clicking the 'Delete' button on the tradition card.
 When the 'Delete' button the tradition is not deleted immediately but a modal pops up asking the user to confirm that they wish to delete it.
 Only once they have confirmed they want to delete the tradition it is deleted.

 8. **The read more button on card** reveals the full description of the tradition when the user clicks the 'Read more' link.
 If the description overflows the height of the card a scroll bar will be visible to allow the user to scroll through the content.

-9. **The profile page** allows logged in users to see the traditions they have added and manage them by editing or deleting.
+9. **The profile page** allows logged in users to see the traditions they have added and manage each by editing or deleting.

-- ...allows users X to achieve Y, by having them fill out Z

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 <span id="futurefeatures"></span>

 ### Features Left to Implement

-- Voting
-- Pagination
+- **Pagination** - for a better user experience I would like to add pagination that will ensure the browse and search pages are not too long.
+- **Voting** - for further interactivity I would like to allow users to vote on other people's traditions.

 <div class="right"><a href="#index"><button class="btn-small">Back to index &#8593;</button></a></div>